pingcap/docs/tidb-cloud/integrate-tidbcloud-with-n8n.md

 ## Step 2: Install TiDB Cloud Node in n8n

-TiDB Cloud node names `n8n-nodes-tidb-cloud` in the npm repository.
+TiDB Cloud node is named `n8n-nodes-tidb-cloud` in the npm repository.
 You need to install this node manually to control TiDB Cloud with n8n.

-1. Sign up for self-hosting n8n.
+1. In the [localhost:5678](http://localhost:5678) page, create an owner account for self-hosting n8n.
-2. Go to **Settings** > **Community Nodes**.
+2. Go to **Settings** > **Community nodes**.
-3. Select **Install a community node**.
+3. Click **Install a community node**.
 4. Enter `n8n-nodes-tidb-cloud` in **npm Package Name** field.
 5. Click **Install**.